-I achieved my B.A. at the University of Florida where I studied linguistics with a minor focus in anthropology.
-Much of my anthropological interests ventured into ethnography, where I largely worked on the study of cultural trauma and social memory/identity.
+Jonathan achieved his B.A. in linguistics at the University of Florida, where he also spent time dabbling in anthropology.
+Much of his anthropological interests venture into ethnographic studies, focusing on the study of cultural trauma and social memory/identity.